A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 The Meltemi is a fair-weather wind from the north, it occurs mainly in the summer months in the Aegean Sea and brings cool and pleasant air.

 The Mistral is created by a cold front from the northwest in the Mediterranean.
-It is an advancing, often strong, fall wind.
-It is noticeable in the lower Rhone Valley and beyond.
+It is an advancing, often strong wind.

-The nautical mile (nm) is a unit of length used by sea and air navigators wordwide.
+The nautical mile (nm) is a unit used by sea and air navigators wordwide to measure distances at sea.
 1 nautical mile is equal to 1852 meters (m).
 In terms of speed, the nautical mile per hour is also known as nodes.

 Navigation is an art.
 The goal is to move a boat safely to the desired destination.
 Good navigation is achieved by detecting the current position (localization) and determining the best route to the destination.

-Moderately strong and very steady wind that occurs in the northern hemisphere.
+Moderately strong and very steady winds that occur in the northern hemisphere.

-The Scirocco is a smooth, hot desert wind from the south/south-easte.
+The Scirocco is a smooth, hot desert wind from the south/south-east.
 It usually blows in spring, early summer and autumn from the Sahara towards the Mediterranean.
-The larger the temperature difference, the stronger is the Scirocco.
+The larger the temperature difference, the stronger the Scirocco is.
 Because of its formation over the desert, it carries large quantities of sand and dust with it.
-The air becomes a yellowish-gray color and can take the nature of a sand storm.
 Visibility can drop below one kilometer.

 A shoal is a shallow area of water that causes a threat to shipping.
 Most of them are marked on nautical charts, so that the risk may already be detected.

-The moderately strong and very steady wind occurs in the southern hemisphere.
+The moderately strong and very steady winds that occur in the southern hemisphere.

 Thermals can be regarded as a kind of "air conditioning" of the earth.
 Thermals develop due to radiation warming the earth's surface and the air on the ground.
 During the day, it brings the air heated by the sun to high altitudes and guides cooler air from several hundred meters above the ground.